 Joseph Cardinal Bernardin (1928-1996) demonstrated strong leadership to fulfill the option for the poor in the US and to build bridges across ethnic, class, and age barriers.
 Cardinal Bernardin began his ministry at a young age and was ordained a bishop while still in his thirties.
 In his role as the first bishop named General Secretary of the NCCB/USCC, he nurtured the vision for the Catholic Campaign for Human Development and helped to shepherd it through its first years.
 He remained a strong supporter of CCHD while serving as Archbishop of Cincinnati and Cardinal Archbishop of Chicago.
 It has been said about Cardinal Bernardin that his gift was a vision to build consensus "that doesn't just settle for what already exists, but moves us ahead to what is possible."

-The nominator should submit the nomination form, a one-page recommendation, and up to two pages of supplementary biographical information, no later than July 31.
+The nominator should submit the nomination form, a one-page recommendation, and up to two pages of supplementary biographical information, by August 2020.
 For guidelines, please see the nomination form.

 National CCHD will seek endorsement by the local Catholic bishop prior to determining recipients.

-One award recipient will be chosen and notified by October 1.
+One award recipient will be chosen and notified by mid-October.

-CCHD will honor the recipient with a $1000 cash award and a reception held in conjunction with the November meeting of the US Catholic Bishops in Washington, DC.
-CCHD will cover the recipient's travel and one overnight stay in Washington, DC.
+CCHD will honor the recipient with a $1000 cash award and a reception held in conjunction with the Fall meeting of the U.S. Catholic Bishops in Baltimore, MD in November 2020.
+CCHD will cover the recipient's travel and one overnight stay in Baltimore, MD.

 By accepting this message, you will be leaving the website of the